Posted on

 • Keep all items refrigerated under 40F until ready to eat or reheat

-• Lunch: Both meals can be reheated in the microwave, serve the grapefruit coleslaw chilled.
+• Dinner: Both meals can be reheated in the microwave.

 Extra Flavors and Substitutions